NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

                     name: custom_type1
                     doc: Example extension type 1

-Build on and Reuse Existing Neurodata Types
+Build on and reuse existing neurodata types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When possible, use existing types when creating extensions either by creating new ``neurodata_types`` that inherit from